M66B/FairEmail/docs/FAQ-de-rAT.md

 Disabling the folder option *Automatically download message texts and attachments* will result in less network traffic and thus less battery usage.
 You could disable this option for example for the sent folder and the archive.

 Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
-In the settings you can select a schedule for message synchronization (this is a pro feature).
+In den Einstellungen können Sie einen Zeitplan für das Synchronisieren von Nachrichten auswählen (dies ist eine Pro-Funktion).

 FairEmail will by default synchronize the folder list on each connection.
 Since folders are mostly not created, renamed and deleted very often, you can save some network and battery usage by disabling this in the receive settings.